LambdaGeo/rwh-ptbr/cap06.md

 #### Typeclasses at work: making JSON easier to use

 The JValue type that we introduced in [the section called “Representing JSON data in Haskell”](writing-a-library-working-with-json-data.html#library.jvalue "Representing JSON data in Haskell") is not especially easy to work with.
 Here is a truncated and tidied snippet of some real JSON data, produced by a well known search engine.
-[6 comments](comments: show / hide)
 ```
 {
   "query": "awkward squad haskell",